Msgana/Twitter_Picture_Update/README.md

 # Twitter_Master

  A python code for Twitter picture live update using the Twitter API and a raspberry pi with a camera module.
-There are two programs  camera_function.py and tweet_function.py.

 Dependencies:
 - install the piCamera packadge